General Data Protection Regulation (the “GDPR”)

 The EU has long been sensitive to the protection of the personal data of individuals and the regulation of the processing of such data.
 The latest initiative has been the passing of the GDPR which aims at strengthening the framework for the protection of individual personal data.
 We describe in brief, key important provisions of the GDPR.

 The GDPR aims at strengthening the framework for the protection of individual personal data.
-From 25th May 2018, organisations that process EU residents’ personal data will be required to abide by the provisions of the GDPR or face significant penalties.
+From 25th May 2018, organisations that process EU residents’ personal data, irrespective of their territorial designation, are required to abide by the provisions of the GDPR or face significant penalties.
 The GDPR introduces a significant number of changes that will affect virtually all organisations which process personal data.

 We briefly describe below, key important provisions of the GDPR.